macs3-project/MACS/README.md

 ##### `--scale-to <large|small>`

-When set to `large`, linearly scale the smaller dataset to the same depth as larger dataset.
+When set to `large`, linearly scale the smaller dataset to the same depth as the larger dataset.
 By default or being set as `small`, the larger dataset will be scaled towards the smaller dataset.
 Beware, to scale up small data would cause more false positives.